blibletype/node-js-course/README.md

 ## Project Description

-This is a simple node.js pet project written during the course.
+This is a simple node.js pet project.
-The version of nodejs used: 18.17.0

 ## Installation and Usage